IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 By default the footer says "Copyright © [YYYY]" but you can add text after the year, as in the example below.

-``curl -X PUT -d ", The President &#38; Fellows of Harvard College" http://localhost:8080/api/admin/settings/:FooterCopyright``
+``curl -X PUT -d ", Foobar College" http://localhost:8080/api/admin/settings/:FooterCopyright``

 .. _:DoiProvider: